Policies and Procedures

 Credit and Evaluation

-Students earn 3 credits, 2 credits or 1 credit for satisfactory completion of the Pre-College Art & Design Residency Program for the 5-week, 3-week, and 2-week options, respectively.
-The level of performance in the classes will be indicated by letter grades ranging from A to F.
+Students earn 2 credits for satisfactory completion of the Pre-College Art & Design Residency Program.
+The level of performance in the classes will be indicated by letter grades ranging from A to F. A final grade of C and above are eligible for college credit at MICA.

 Admission Criteria and Who May Apply